patrickjahns/esp_rgbww_firmware/README.md

 * __configuration portal__

-  After the successful module setup and connection to an Wifi Accesspoints, it provides a configuration portal that allows to change settings for the module or reset it.
+  After the successful module setup and connection to an Wifi Accesspoint, it provides a configuration portal that allows to change settings for the module or reset it.
   Ideas for Settings
   - MQTT (ServerIP, PORT etc.)
   - Color correction